thammarith/awesome/README.md

 ### Music

-- [INDEX FOR ENJOYMENT OF MUSIC 12 iLGs](https://wwnorton.com/college/music/ilg/ENJ_12) - Teaches how to listen to legendary classcial music pieces with their interactive websites.
+- [INDEX FOR ENJOYMENT OF MUSIC 12 iLGs](https://wwnorton.com/college/music/ilg/ENJ_12) - Teaches how to listen to legendary classcial music pieces with their interactive websites

+### Programming

+#### JavaScript

+- [30 seconds of code](https://30secondsofcode.org) - A curated collection of useful JavaScript snippets that you can understand in 30 seconds or less

 ## Extensions